ashishna/ashishna.github.io/_posts/2022-04-26-interface-impl-in-groovy.md

     { String str -> println("Implementation of methods of interface with value: ${str}") } as AwesomeInterface

 interfaceImpl.x("Awesome")
-interfaceImpl.y() // will call same implemnation with null arguments
+interfaceImpl.y() // will call same implementation with null arguments
 ```

 ## Output